 Because after all, two heads are better than one.

 The two of you discuss the issues thoroughly, but nothing seems to sound right.

-Writing objective observations takes time, skill, and tact.
-And if you’re like me the audit issues sound wonderful in your head.
+Writing objective internal audit reports takes time, skill, and tact.
+And if you’re like me, the audit issues sound wonderful in your head.
 But by the time you formulate the right words, reach for your pencil and place it on paper, that wonderful wording has become a distant memory.
 It’s worse if you’re in a group setting because you now become frustrated as the group begans asking you to repeat what you said.
 Unable to remember words uttered only seconds prior, it is only then that you realize how old you truly are.